rayane866/PearBot/README.md

 To use it:

- -Open "settings.json" and type your discrod app token and save it.
+ -Open "settings.json" and type your discrod app token and server id...then save it.

  -Run those commands on you terminal:

-     $pip install discord
+     $py -3 -m pip install -U discord.py

      $python PearBot.py